 It is recommended that candidates familiarize themselves with the examination functions by reviewing Samples Screens provided by the ABPN.

-The pass rate for the 2017 Certification Exam in Neurology with Special Qualification in Child Neurology exam was 85% for first-time takers.
+The pass rate for the Certification Exam in Neurology with Special Qualification in Child Neurology exam was 89% for first-time takers in 2021.